solana-developers/professional-education/README.md

 This repo has everything you need to plan and teach the course:

 - The [Instructor presentation](./Solana%20Professional%20Education.key).
-We use Keynote as there are animations in some slides, and other presentation tools don't have Keynote's 'magic move.'
-There is also a [Powerpoint Export](./Solana%20Professional%20Education%20Powerpoint%20Export.pptx)
+We use Keynote as there are animations in some slides, and other presentation tools don't have Keynote's 'magic move' or SVG support.
+There is also a [web version of the instructor presentation](https://www.icloud.com/keynote/001TXNMStPSD91jj5cS33eSbw#Solana_Professional_Education).
 - The files in [`labs`](./labs) are working solutions to each lesson's labs.
 - The [Agenda](./AGENDA.md) for local and remote training sessions
 - The [Event planning playbook](./EVENT-PLANNING.md)